Assam Career : SSN Guwahati Recruitment 2024

-Applications are invited for recruitment of various healthcare based positions or career in SSN Guwahati Assam.
+Applications are invited for recruitment of various administrative positions or career in SSN Guwahati Assam in 2024.

-Sri Sankaradeva Nethralaya (SSN) Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of Anesthesiologist.
+Sri Sankaradeva Nethralaya (SSN) Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of Assistant OT Supervisor in 2024.
 Sri Sankaradeva Nethralaya is a premier eye hospital in the Northeast India established on 14th October 1994, named after the great Vaishnavite Saint of the region, Srimanta Sankardev.
-The Nethralaya is a non-profit service organization in view of the fact that it was established by a registered charitable trust – Sri Kanchi Sankara Health and Educational Foundation.
-It is the only state-of-the-art ophthalmic service centre as well as a postgraduate training institute in the entire northeast.
+The Nethralaya is altogether a non-profit service organization in view of the fact that it was established by a registered charitable trust – Sri Kanchi Sankara Health and Educational Foundation.
+It is the only state-of-the-art ophthalmic service centre as well as a postgraduate training institute altogether in the entire northeast.
+Established out of public donations, bank loans, Govt Grants etc. and with a team of dedicated doctors & staff it is also a professional institution rendering quality eye care services with highest moral, legal and ethical standards.

 No. of posts : 1